designedbyclowns/get-marketing-version/README.md

 # get-marketing-version

-A MacOS cammand line tool that prints the value of the 'CFBundleShortVersionString' key in the provided plist file."
+A MacOS command line tool that prints the value of the 'CFBundleShortVersionString' key in the provided plist file."

 ## Usage